Click here for the Baja Experts!

 Bahia de los Angeles has some very nice beaches, both right in town and also north or south of town.
 The beaches alternate between rock and sand, both north and south of town, and access is generally pretty easy.

 Beach lovers looking for a "completely" remote beach experience with no other people will love the well protected cove and sandy beach on the island just south of La Gringa.
-This spectacular cove and beach is located on the third island from the shore at La Gringa (the first two islands are smaller, this third island is a bit bigger), and can be reached by kayak or small boat.
+This spectacular cove and beach is located two miles form shore on the third island from the shore at La Gringa (the first two islands are smaller, this third island is a bit bigger), and can be reached by kayak or small boat.
 The cove opens to the north and can get windy when the winds come down the channel from the north.
-It's a great place to spend an afternoon or an overnight adventure with mother nature!
+It's a great place to spend an afternoon looking for meteorites or an overnight adventure with mother nature!

 • PUNTA LA GRINGA

-8 miles north of town, take the coastal dirt road out past the airstrip.
+8 miles north of town, take the coastal paved then dirt dirt road out past the airstrip.

 A good sandy beach, very remote, gets a good crowd when the weather is nice.